The Consumer Finance Law Review: Hungary

 In addition to litigation, consumers may turn to an out-of-court conciliatory body to settle a dispute with a financial institution.

 In accordance with Article 24 of Directive 2008/48/EC of the European Parliament and of the Council on credit agreements for consumers,2 the National Bank of Hungary established the Financial Conciliatory Board (FCB) as a professional independent alternative forum for resolving disputes.
-The FCB was launched in 2010 and started to operate as of July 2011.
+The FCB was launched in 2010 and started to operate in July 2011.
 The FCB is the Hungarian member of the FIN-NET.3

 The powers and competence of the FCB cover contractual disputes between consumers and financial institutions (and other institutions supervised by the Supervising Authority) with a view to reaching an out-of-court settlement.
 To this end, the FCB must attempt to reach a conciliation agreement or, failing this, to adopt a decision to enforce consumer rights simply, efficiently and practically, and under the principle of cost-efficiency.4